Socrate: Whiteness

-Reception history
+Reception

-First performances
+Early performances

-The first (private) performance of parts of the work had taken place in April 1918 with the composer at the piano and Jane Bathori singing (all the parts), in the salons of the Princess de Polignac.
+Parts of the work were first performed privately in April 1918 with the composer at the piano and Jane Bathori singing all vocal parts, in the salons of the Princess de Polignac.

-Several more performances of the piano version were held, public as well as private, amongst others André Gide, James Joyce and Paul Valéry attending.

-The vocal score (this is the piano version) was available in print from the end of 1919 on.
-It is said Gertrude Stein became an admirer of Satie hearing Virgil Thomson perform the Socrate music on his piano.
+Several more performances of the piano version (from the vocal score) were staged both publicly and privately.
+Amongst others, literati such as André Gide, James Joyce and Paul Valéry attended.
+It was published at the end of 1919.
+Gertrude Stein became an admirer of Satie hearing Virgil Thomson perform extracts from Socrate.

-In June 1920 the first public performance of the orchestral version was presented.
-The public thought it was hearing a new musical joke by Satie, and laughed – Satie felt misunderstood by that behavior.
+In June 1920, the orchestral version was premièred.
+The audience believed they were hearing a new musical joke by the composer; in response, they laughed and applauded.
+Satie was disappointed in their reactions and felt misunderstood.

 The orchestral version was not printed until several decades after Satie's death.

 Reception in music, theatre and art history

 Summarising the critical reception at the time of the first performance, Hanlon states that "A small minority of critics praised this audacious aesthetic approach, however, the consensus was that it represented a form of musical impoverishment".

 In 1936 Virgil Thomson asked Alexander Calder to create a stage set for Socrate.
 New York Times critic Robert Shattuck described the 1977 National Tribute to Alexander Calder performance, “I have always gone away with the feeling that Socrate creates a large space that it does not itself completely fill… Here, of course, is where Calder comes in: He was commissioned to do sets for Socrate in 1936.”
 In 1936 the American premiere of Socrate, with a mobile set by Alexander Calder was held at the Wadsworth Atheneum.
 The work then traveled to the Colorado Springs Fine Arts Center for the opening week of the FAC.

 John Cage transcribed the music of Socrate for two pianos in 1944 for Merce Cunningham's dance, titled Idyllic Song.
 A later dance, Second Hand, was also based on Satie's Socrate.
 When in 1969 Éditions Max Eschig refused performing rights, Cage made Cheap Imitation, based on an identical rhythmic structure.
-In 2015, ninety years after Satie's death, Cage's 1944 setting was performed by Alexander Lubimov and Slava Poprugin for the CD Paris joyeux & triste.
+In 2015, ninety years after Satie's death, Cage's 1944 setting was performed by Alexei Lubimov and Slava Poprugin for the CD Paris joyeux & triste.

-The Belgian painter Jan Cox (1919–1980) made two paintings on the theme of the death of Socrates (1952 and 1979, a year before his suicide), both paintings referring to Satie's Socrate: pieces of the printed score of Satie's Socrate were glued on one of these paintings; the other has quotes of Cousin's translation of Plato on the frame.
+Belgian painter Jan Cox made two paintings on the theme of the death of Socrates (1952 and 1979, a year before his suicide).
+Both paintings refer to Satie's work: pieces of the printed score of Satie's Socrate were glued on one of these paintings; the other has quotes of Cousin's translation of Plato on the frame.

 Mark Morris created a dance in 1983 to the third section of Socrate, The Death of Socrates with a set design by Robert Bordo.
 Morris later choreographed the entire work, which premiered in 2010 (costume design by Martin Pakledinaz, lighting design and decor by Michael Chybowski).